 Over the course of her career, Jay Clayton has performed and recorded throughout the United States, Canada, and Europe.
 Since the 1990s, she has released several recordings including Live at Jazz Alley (ITM 1995), Beautiful Love (Sunnyside 1995), a duo record with renowned pianist Fred Hersch; Circle Dancing (Sunnyside 1997), and Brooklyn 2000 (Sunnyside 2001).
 She has appeared at such prestigious venues as Lincoln Center, The Kennedy Center, Town Hall, Jazz Alley, The Kitchen, Sweet Rhythm, the Tin Palace, the Metropolitan Museum of Art and at major European jazz festivals including North Sea, Montmartre, and Donaueschingen.

 A master teacher, Clayton creates a classroom environment that allows the students to experience musical freedom and gives them the security create their own sound vocabularies.
 Jay has taught numerous master classes and workshop including New York’s City College, the Universität für Musik in Graz, Austria, and the Bud Shank Jazz Workshop. the Banff Center, which she co-taught with fellow vocalist Sheila Jordan.
-She is currently on the jazz faculty at Peabody Institute for Music.
+She was on the jazz faculty at Cornish Collage for the Art for 20 years and on the jazz faculty at Peabody Institute in Baltimore for 8 years.
+She is currently on the jazz faculty at Princeton University.
 Her book, Sing Your Story: A Practical Guide for Learning and Teaching the Art of Jazz Singing, was published by Advance Music in 2001.

 (bio by: Lara Pelligrenelli)